loregamer/bg3-modding-docs/Osiris Scripting/1_Basics/Rules.md

 ..]
 ```

-Rules are evaluated whenever one of the trigger conditions becomes fulfilled.
-If all trigger and extra conditions are fulfilled at that point, the actions of the rule are executed.
+## Types of Conditions

+There are two categories of conditions in Osiris:

+1. A **trigger condition** will trigger the rule for evaluation as soon as it becomes true.
+2. An **extra condition** will never trigger an evaluation.

+No matter what triggers the rule, every single condition (triggers *and* extras) must all be true when a rule is evaluated for it to execute its actions.

-## Trigger Conditions
+### Trigger Conditions

 Trigger conditions are what cause a rule to be evaluated.
 There are two main types:

-### 1. Osiris Events
+#### 1. Osiris Events

 Events notify Osiris that something has happened in the game.
 For example:
 - A character died